2020 Best Invention

 When Do Debt Collection Agencies Get Involved?

-When a borrower gets far behind in their debt payments, the lender usually sends their account to the collections department.
-This typically doesn’t happen until the borrower is at least three payments behind, and sometimes even more than that.
-But for most lenders, there’s a point when it becomes more profitable to simply write the debt off and turn the account over to a collection agency than to keep trying to get the money back.
+When a borrower gets far behind in their debt payments, the lender usually sends their account to a collections department.
+This typically doesn’t happen until the borrower is at least three payments behind — sometimes even more than that.
+But for most lenders, at a certain point it's more profitable to write the debt off and turn the account over to a collection agency than to keep trying to get the money back.

-What Types Of Debt May Go Into Collection?
+What Types of Debt May Go To Collections?

-Virtually any type of debt can be turned over to a debt collection agency today.
-The types of debt that these collection agencies take include:
+Virtually any type of debt can be turned over to a debt collection agency, including:

 • Credit card debts